grafana/writers-toolkit/docs/sources/write/shortcodes/index.md

 The `docs/ignore` shortcode ignores the content between the start and end markers so it doesn't appear in the rendered webpage.

 Use this shortcode when you want to transform source documentation into Killercoda tutorials and want some content to only exist in the tutorial output.
+You should only use ordinary Markdown as the inner content of the shortcode.

 For more information about Killercoda transformation, refer to [About the transformer tool](https://github.com/grafana/killercoda/blob/staging/docs/transformer.md#about-the-transformer-tool).